standardebooks/manual/10-art-and-images.rst

 -	`Finnish National Gallery <https://www.kansallisgalleria.fi>`__ (CC0 items say “CC Copyright Free,” and the general rights statement in the original Finnish indicates that such images are CC0 licensed.)

+-	`National Gallery of Art <https://www.nga.gov>`__ (CC0 items have a “0 Public Domain” icon under the picture, which leads to an Open Access policy mentioning a CC0 license.)

 Clearance FAQ
 ~~~~~~~~~~~~~